dyang912/bc/MidtermProject3/README.md

 # Midterm Project, Part 3

-Due 11 PM, October 26, 2021
+Due 11 PM, November 4, 2021

 In this part of midterm project, you are going to implement the **network** module of Bitcoin client.
 The network module is in charge of communicating with other nodes/clients.
 It forms the peer-to-peer (p2p) network and uses gossip protocol to exchange data, including blocks and transactions.
 (Transactions will not be covered in this part.)

 ## Repository management and submission

 1. We suggest you to continue to work on your repo of midterm project.
-2. Submit a report in pdf on Compass2g.
+2. Submit a report in pdf on Canvas.
 Please don't submit code.
 One submission for one team is enough.

 ## Code provided
 The following files are related to this assignment.